The Eco Chapter

 What would that world look like?

-I’m working towards creating that better world here at The Eco Chapter with words - because if you change your words, you can really change your world.
+I’m working towards creating that better world here at The Eco Chapter with words as the catalyst for systemic change - because if you change your words, you can really change your world.

 Hi!
-I’m Marla, the earthling running The Eco Chapter.
+I’m Marla Lise, the earthling running The Eco Chapter.